moneroexamples/onion-monero-viewer/README.md

 # Onion Monero Viewer

-Curently available Monero blockchain explorer websites have several limitations which are of special importance to privacy-oriented users:

- - they use JavaScript,
- - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),
- - track users activates through google analytics,
- - are closed sourced,
- - are not available as hidden services,
- - provide only basic search capabilities,
- - can't identify users outputs based on provided Monero address and viewkey.
+Currently, there is not possible to search for transactions in Monero Blockchain online associated with a given address and viewkey.
+This is a serious problem, especially for people using paper wallets, since they cant verying if they recived founds whitch they expect.

-In this example, these limitations are addressed by development of an Onion Monero Blockchain Explorer.
+In this example, this problem is address by development of an online hiden service where users can input anonymouskt their address and viewkey to search for associated transaction.
 The example not only shows how to use Monero C++ libraries, but also demonstrates how to use:

  - [crow](https://github.com/ipkn/crow) - C++ micro web framework
  - [lmdb++](https://github.com/bendiken/lmdbxx) - C++ wrapper for the LMDB